zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 The request object passed to this operation must include a KnowledgeBaseTool object, which can be added to the request using the [Request: Add Knowledge Base Tool to Collection](#add-knowledge-base-tool) operation.

  ##### Prompt Template {#PromptTemplate}

+Amazon Bedrock’s Retrieve and Generate action has a limitation: it doesn’t support System prompts within the request.
+This can pose challenges when trying to orchestrate responses in specific ways, such as adopting a subject expert’s tone or providing tailored advice when certain conditions are met (e.g., suggesting contacting support if no search results are found).

-Prompt Template, not to be confused with System prompt, is the orchestration prompt that is send with request response generation when a user query a knowledge base with Amazon Bedrock Retrieve and Generate you can find out more on [Amazon Documentation for Prompt Template](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html#kb-test-config-sysprompt).
+To address this limitation, Amazon Bedrock offers a solution through Prompt Templates.
+A Prompt Template acts as an orchestration prompt that’s sent along with the request response generation when a user queries a knowledge base using Amazon Bedrock’s Retrieve and Generate feature.
+While Prompt Templates can contain instructions similar to system prompts, they are distinct and serve a different purpose in the query process.

-An example case where a custom Prompt Template can be useful is when we want to influence the response when no seacrh results are returned from the knowledge base, like if no
+Prompt Templates allow for greater flexibility in response generation.
+When creating a Prompt Template, you can use various tokens to customize the output.
+It’s crucial to note that the “$searchresult$” token is mandatory in every Prompt Template, as it represents where the retrieved information will be inserted.

+By leveraging Prompt Templates, you can influence the tone, structure, and content of responses, even in scenarios where the standard Retrieve and Generate action might fall short.
+This feature enables more nuanced and context-appropriate interactions with the knowledge base.

+For a deeper understanding of Prompt Templates and their implementation, refer to the official Amazon Documentation on Prompt Templates, which provides comprehensive guidance on their usage and best practices.
+[Amazon Documentation for Prompt Template](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html#kb-test-config-sysprompt).

+For more information about how to structure your prompts please read [Prompt engineering](https://docs.mendix.com/appstore/modules/genai/prompt-engineering/).

 #### Chatting with History {#retrieve-and-generate-with-history}